Skip to main content

 What Are Model-Driven Applications?

-Compared to canvas apps, model-driven apps in PowerApps are based on underlying data — specifically, the data stored in Common Data Service (CDS).
-CDS is a secure, cloud-based storage space that organizations can use to store business application data.
-According to Microsoft:
+Compared to canvas apps, model-driven apps in Power Apps are based on underlying data — specifically, the data stored in Microsoft Dataverse (formerly Common Data Service).
+Dataverse is a secure, cloud-based storage space that organizations can use to store business application data.

-“Data within Common Data Service is stored within a set of entities.
-An entity is a set of records used to store data, similar to how a table stores data within a database.
-Common Data Service includes a base set of standard entities that cover typical scenarios, but you can also create custom entities specific to your organization and populate them with data using Power Query.
-App makers can then use PowerApps to build rich applications using this data.”
+Dataverse lets you securely store and manage data that’s used by business applications.
+Data within Dataverse is stored within a set of tables.
+A table is a set of rows (formerly referred to as records) and columns (formerly referred to as fields/attributes).
+Each column in the table is designed to store a certain type of data, for example, name, age, salary, and so on.
+Dataverse includes a base set of standard tables that cover typical scenarios, but you can also create custom tables specific to your organization and populate them with data by using Power Query.
+App makers can then use Power Apps to build rich applications that use this data.

 Since model-driven apps take a data-first approach, they are far more rigid in design than canvas apps; most user interface components are premade and pre-selected based on the data you choose, though there is still room to edit individual components.
 However, this data-first approach also means that model-driven apps are more sophisticated than canvas apps, which makes them better suited for apps that require complex business logic.
 Model-driven apps are also responsive by design and will render themselves according to whatever device you use.